KarMiles/physio-clinic/README.md

 Users can click on a treatment title or excerpt to see treatment details, number of likes and comments and comments content.

+Each post consists of:
+- title
+- author and date of creation
+- excerpt
+- graphic illustration
+- main description of treatment
+- number of likes (with possibility to add a like for logged in users)
+- number of comments
+- price
+- comments
+- add comment form (logged in users)

+Functionality available on details page depends on user status:
-Non-logged in users can view information while logged-in users can also engage by liking the treatments and adding comments.
-Staff users can also edit and delete the treatments.
+- Non-logged in users can view information related to live posts,
+- logged-in users / clients can also engage by liking the treatments and adding comments.
+- Staff users can also edit and delete the treatments, with both live and draft status.

 <details>
 <summary>Post details</summary>